jbakse/site_builder/content/parameters/index.md

 /::

 The [p5.dom library](https://p5js.org/reference/#/libraries/p5.dom) provides functions that allow you create HTML elements and user interface controls.
-This is a much better choice if you want anyone else to adjust your parameters.
+This is more complicated to set up, but still pretty quick.
+It is a much better choice if you want anyone else to adjust your parameters.
+This approach allows you to quickly explore your parameter space.

-- This is more complicated to set up, but still pretty quick.
-- This is a better choice if you want to quickly explore your parameter-space.
 - Label your inputs clearly.
-Consider your interface carefully.
+- Consider your interface carefully.
-- Your controls can also be made in HTML, used in p5 via `select()`
+- Use `select()` in p5 if you want to make your controls in HTML.
-- You can style your interface with CSS.
+- Consider styling your interface with CSS.

 ::: js-lab